 The Husson University School of Nursing /Eastern Maine Medical Center Bachelors of Science in Nursing (B.S.N.) program brings together two institutions that share a commitment to excellence in teaching and to the relevance of practical experience.
 Graduates of the program are prepared to enter a wide variety of practice settings as beginning professional nurses.
-Potential settings for practice include all areas of hospital nursing, ranging from critical care to newborn nursery, as well as community health and public health organizations, primary care clinics, psychiatric settings, and long term care settings including skilled nursing facilities, assisted living, and long term care settings.
+Potential settings for practice include acute care such as urgent care and hospitals, as well as community health and public health organizations, primary care clinics, psychiatric settings, and long term care settings including skilled nursing facilities, assisted living, and long term care settings.
 B.S.N. graduates are prepared to pursue specialized nursing study at the master’s degree level, continue in leadership roles, or obtain further certification or specialization.

-The program provides a strong base in the arts and sciences, both as a theoretical foundation for nursing practice and as a component of a comprehensive liberal education.
+The program provides a strong base in sciences, math, social sciences and the arts, both as a theoretical foundation for nursing practice and as a component of a comprehensive liberal education.
 Clinical experiences including simulation and experiential clinical opportunities throughout the region are integrated throughout the program of study.
-The nursing faculty are proficient in their theoretical knowledge and active as practitioners and nursing leaders in a diversity of practice settings and with a variety of different populations, providing students with role models for excellence in patient care.
+The nursing faculty are proficient in theoretical nursing knowledge and active as practitioners and nursing leaders in a diversity of practice settings and with a variety of different populations, providing students with role models for excellence in nursing practice and leadership.

-A state-of-the art learning resource laboratory located on the University campus and a short drive from campus allow students to have extensive practice in developing and refining critical-thinking and psychomotor skills.
-High-fidelity and hybrid simulation opportunities provide valuable active-learning in a safe practice environment for all students throughout the program.
+State-of-the art simulation centers located on the University campus and a short drive from campus allow students to have extensive practice in developing and refining critical-thinking and psychomotor skills.
+High-fidelity and hybrid simulation opportunities provide valuable active learning in a safe practice environment for all students throughout the program.
 The goal of all learning experiences is to prepare professional nurses who, upon graduation, are theoretically knowledgeable, clinically competent, and compassionate care providers.

 Vision, Mission and Philosophy